lokisk1155/curl-13/README.md

 # Automated Testing for Module 13 with Curl

-This repository provides a set of shell scripts for students and teachers to use automated curl routes for testing projects.
-The test files provided in this repo are designed for an API with the following endpoints for categories, products, and tags:
+Module 13 focuses on building a RESTful API for an e-commerce platform using Node.js, Express, and Sequelize.
+This API should allow users to perform CRUD operations on categories, products, and tags.
+To ensure that the API is functioning correctly, this repository provides a set of shell scripts for automated testing using curl.

+By following the instructions in this README, you will be able to test your API implementation and troubleshoot any issues that may arise during development.

 Categories:
 - `POST /api/categories`